 "Yes, four drivers fighting.
 What Ferrari has been missing for twenty years.
 It will be a great effort, thank God that the fourth driver is Rubens.
 Halfway through the race I decided to leave the track and then things changed and I stopped, but I saw amazing things from Rubens".

 Its crucial moment is still at the start:

 "I have to make better starts, that’s why I’m working in Fiorano, it is an obligation to answer.
 In Germany, I got off to a good start in front of Coulthard.
 The driver who set off in an exemplary way was Hakkinen, who took the lead from the second row.
 That’s how we should start.
 Eat 24 metres in a moment".

 After the accusations, there are some apologies.
 Schumacher apologises to Fisichella for having blamed him for the Hockenheim accident:

 "At a time like that it is normal to blame everyone who has hit you from behind, but after a self-critical and objective reflection I have to say that it was a racing accident that can always happen".

 Then there is Bild’s outburst about his opponents' attacks on his track behaviour:

 "I’m a tough driver, I’m not a Rambo.
 In the last few races I was simply thrown off track by others.
 However, I am convinced that we will win the world title".

 "After the bad series of the last races in Budapest I hope to win again.
 Already in the past I received similar questions when pole-setters did not win the Grand Prix.
-I interrupted that stage.
+I interrupted that streak.
 Now even this moment will end.
-F1-2000 has qualities that make it competitive on all tracks".
+The F1-2000 has qualities that make it competitive on all tracks".